Wolf-Shadow/GCI/architecture_decisions.md

 work fine if the number of the submissions made is very low, but this is not the case.

 Hence we decided to process and evaluate submission message in an asynchronous manner.
-To process the messages this way, we need to change our architecture a bit and add a Message Framework, along with a worker so that it can process the message.
+To process the messages this way, we need to change our architecture slightly and add a Message Framework, along with a worker so that it can process the message.

 Out of all the awesome messaging frameworks available, we have chosen RabbitMQ because of its transactional nature and reliability.
-Also, RabbitMQ is easily horizontally scalable, which means we can easily handle the heavy load by simply adding more nodes to the cluster.
+Also, RabbitMQ can be easily scaled horizontally, which means we can easily handle the heavy load by simply adding more nodes to the cluster.

 For the worker, we went ahead with a normal python worker, which simply runs a process and loads all the required data in its memory.